Wachira-glory/Trivia_game/README.md

 **Features**

-Clean Interface: User-friendly design for an enjoyable gaming experience.
+1.Clean Interface: User-friendly design for an enjoyable gaming experience.

-Multiple-Choice Questions: Players navigate through 10 questions across various categories.
+2.Multiple-Choice Questions: Players navigate through 10 questions across various categories.

-Countdown Timer: Adds excitement and urgency to each question.
+3.Countdown Timer: Adds excitement and urgency to each question.

-Scoring System: Earn points for correct answers, enhancing competitiveness.
+4.Scoring System: Earn points for correct answers, enhancing competitiveness.

-Answer Feedback: Immediate feedback on player choices.
+5.Answer Feedback: Immediate feedback on player choices.

-Final Results Screen: Displays the total score at the end of the game.
+6.Final Results Screen: Displays the total score at the end of the game.

-Mobile-First Design: Optimized for performance on all devices.
+7.Mobile-First Design: Optimized for performance on all devices.

 **Technologies Used**